Considering ultrafast broadband?

 If the existing copper phone line and phone jacks inside your home are removed or disconnected, this could leave you without a landline phone in event of a power failure.

 (NB: Don’t count on a mobile phone service being available in your area if there is a major event that causes a power blackout.
-In the part of Auckland where I live which lost power after the fire at a substation in 2015, the local cellular phone network transmitters also lost power, so the only people in our street who had a functional phone were people who had corded landline phones, which do not require electricity to work.)
+In the part of Auckland where I lived which lost power after the fire at a substation in 2015, the local cellular phone network transmitters also lost power, so the only people in our street who had a functional phone were people who had corded landline phones, which do not require mains electricity to work (because the local phone exchanges have diesel generators to supply power to the exchange and copper phone lines in the event of a black out in their area.)

-If the existing copper phone line and phone jacks inside your home are removed or disconnected, you will have no other option for a landline phone other than a cordless phone (or possibly an expensive corded VOIP phone).
+If the existing copper phone line and phone jacks inside your home are removed or disconnected, you will have no other option for a landline phone other than a phone that is connected to the fibre system or a cellular phone.

-It may be possible to find a compatible corded VOIP phone if you do some research but voice quality on VOIP phones is generally poorer and may not be good enough for people who have any hearing deficits or those who need to speak on the phone in a language that is not their native tongue.
-VOIP phones do not work without electricity so (unlike a copper based corded landline phone) it would be useless if your home loses power in an emergency.
+It may be possible to find a good quality compatible corded VOIP phone if you do some research but voice quality on VOIP phones can be poorer and may not be good enough for people who have any hearing deficits or those who need to speak on the phone in a language that is not their native tongue.
+VOIP phones do not work without electricity so (unlike a copper based corded landline phone) it would be useless if your home loses power in an emergency unless you pay for an additional back up system.
 (Please see this link for details: http://www.stopsmartmeters.org.nz/latest-news/can-corded-phone-fibre/ )

 If the existing copper phone line and phone jacks inside your home are removed or disconnected and you have a cordless phone, you may have to keep the wireless system on at all times that you want to have a landline phone available.

-- (With many other wireless internet set-ups, you can at least turn off your wi-fi router when you are not using it – and especially at night when it is particularly undesirable to be exposed to microwave radiation – and have a corded landline phone available in case of emergencies.
-If the copper phone line system in your home is removed/disconnected you will not have this option.)
+NB: With many other wireless internet set-ups, you can at least turn off your wi-fi router when you are not using it – and especially at night when it is particularly undesirable to be exposed to microwave radiation – and have a corded landline phone available in case of emergencies.
+If the copper phone line system in your home is removed/disconnected you will not have this option.

 Are there solutions?